How to make a DIY Jigsaw Table (Step by Step Guide)

 The following steps describe how to set up and use a jigsaw table.
 Keep in mind to use the right jigsaw blade for the job.
 Different types of materials and different types of cuts require a matching blade.
 Using the right blade is one of the most important things when using a jigsaw, both in terms of quality and safety.

-When operating a jigsaw upside down for every upstroke the jigsaw is pushing the workpiece away from the table.
+When using a jigsaw upside down for every upstroke the jigsaw is pushing the workpiece away from the table.
 For that reason, it is better to use a standard jigsaw blade since the jigsaw will naturally be pulling the blade against the table.
 A reverse tooth blade for fine cuts can be used as well but keep in mind how the blade behaves.

 1. Place the jigsaw table on the workbench and secure it with clamps